JoshuaDodds/venus-nextgen/README.md

 [CerbomoticzGX](https://github.com/JoshuaDodds/cerbomoticzgx) or contact me for more information.

 ## Credits:
-Many thanks to Victron Energy BV for the initial build of this project.
-This project intends to integrate various other non-victron based third party services and equipment and many of these changes will not be able to merged upstream for various reasons.
-For these reasons, this project is diverging from the original Victron project but you can still check that out here:
+Victron Energy BV for the work on which the project is based.
+This project intends to integrate various other non-victron based third party services and equipment and because many/most of these changes will not be merged upstream for various reasons, this project is diverging from the original Victron projectwhich is located here:
 - [Venus HTML5 App](https://github.com/victronenergy/venus-html5-app)